If you find yourself travelling along Victoria’s south-west coast, don’t miss the Port Fairy Cemetery.

-An obituary for John Mills, published September 28, 1877 in the Portland Guardian:
+An obituary for John Mills was published on 28 September 1877 in the Portland Guardian:

 At least two of their children had great success.
 David Laidlaw went on to serve five times as Mayor of Hamilton and was also a leading businessman in that town.
-Robert became well-known in the Heidleberg area as a land owner and sheep breeder.
+Robert became well-known in the Heidelberg area as a landowner and sheep breeder.
 The following is a family photograph taken at Robert’s 90th birthday.
 Robert is at the front with the white beard and brother David to his right.

 James Andrews (1780-1855) and Elizabeth Andrews (1811-1870) nee O’Brien and their two sons, Michael and Patrick lie in the following grave.